-How Much Should You Have in Your Emergency Fund?
+How Much Money Should You Have In Your Emergency Fund?

 The amount you’ll want to save in your emergency fund will vary based on your circumstances, but these are the steps I would take if I were just starting to build my emergency fund:

 Build a $500 emergency fund.
 You can do this quickly by selling things around the house or doing other things to make extra money.

 Build it up to $1,000.
 Now you’ve just got to do what you did in step 1, again.

 Cover 3-months of living expenses.
 To figure this number out, just multiply your monthly expenses by three.
 If you don’t know your avg. monthly expenses, you should learn how to start a budget.

 The reason I recommend these three steps is because each time you complete one step, you’ll get a little kick of motivation that will help you accomplish the next step.
 It’s all about starting small and working your way up.